 Because our limited rehearsal time will not allow for warm-ups, ensemble members should try to "warm-up" at some point earlier in the day.
-All members should be warmed-up, set-up, and seated at the specified rehearsal time.
+All members should be warmed-up, set-up, and seated with music and pencil at the specified rehearsal time.
 Tardy is defined as not being ready for the tuning note.